 Reward: Free book

-With ABCmouse you not only get reading programs, you also get an entire educational program through one source.
+ABCmouse you not only get reading programs, you also get an entire educational program through one source.
 No need to search the internet for a collection of resources.
 ABCmouse has more than 8,500 learning activities for Kids ages 2-8 years old.
-It’s free for families to try out for the first 30 days.
-Sign up HERE for free.
+They also have over 7,000 digital books and you can try it our for free for the first month.

 Round the bases by reading a total of 24 hours this summer and receive two tickets to a Rays game!
-Get your official reading card from your local Tampa Bay Area Library.
-Pick up your reading with the Rays game card starting May 21, 2017.
+Get your official 2020 reading card by visiting the Reading with the Rays website.

 Eligible Grades/Ages: Grades K-12